Workiva/over_react/tools/analyzer_plugin/README.md

 #### Showing Debug Info

-Via `AnalyzerDebugHelper`, it's possible for diagnistics to show debug information for specific locations in a file as infos, which can be helpful to develop/troubleshoot issues without having to attach a debugger.
+Via `AnalyzerDebugHelper`, it's possible for diagnostics to show debug information for specific locations in a file as infos, which can be helpful to develop/troubleshoot issues without having to attach a debugger.